goeiebook/creativelab/README.md

 Idempotent.
 So clever.
 A shoo-in for sure.

 A day elapses.
 Then another.
 My ego wanes.
 I revisit my application, to assure myself, but [it's broken](https://www.creativelab5.com/s/puukkz).
 The animation doesn't play as designed, and the dev console shows an error.
 This is disappointing.
 Searching twitter for the #creativelab5 hashtag turns up the account of one of the designers.
-[I tweet to him](https://twitter.com/Andrew_Herzog/status/708081805103144960), and point it out.
+[I tweet to him](https://twitter.com/Andrew_Herzog/status/708081805103144960).
+He responds.

 ![the response][tweet]